 The Manteno Board of Police Commissioners tests and certifies applicants for new hire positions, and promotions.

-Manteno Board of Police Commissioners have established a final eligibility list.
-Final Eligibility List 2019
+Manteno Board of Police Commissioners have established final eligibility lists.

 If you have questions regarding the position of police officer, please contact the Manteno Board of Police Commissioners at 815-929-4839.